FAForever/wiki-pages/teams/matchmaker-team/jargon/slope.md

 ![slope-burial-mounds-01.png](/teams/matchmaker-team/slope-burial-mounds-01.png =700x)

-Example of a subtle slope or hill on the map Burial Mounds.
+Example of a subtle slope or hill on the map Burial Mounds that is problematic.

 ![slope-burial-mounds-02.png](/teams/matchmaker-team/slope-burial-mounds-02.png =700x)